Malekal4699/LightsHUD/README.md

 Derived and updated version of Torchlight, which in turn was derived from Torch.

+Dnd5e AND PF2e are now both supported for availability check and consumption.

 ## Known Issues
 * The position of the icons needs to be adjusted according to the size of the token.
 * When using french locale, there seems to be a conflict when using LightsHUD & Minimal UI with pf2 system.